The 2019-2020 Dream Act Application is now available!

 Completing the DREAM Application is the first step toward getting financial aid for college.

 The California Dream Act of 2011 allows students who meet AB540 criteria to apply for and receive funds from certain state and institutional financial aid programs.
-Completing and submitting the DREAM Application is free and quick, and it gives you access to California State and CSULB financial aid programs.
-In addition, your DREAM Application is used by some scholarship providers to determine whether you qualify for their awards.
+Completing and submitting the DREAM Application is free and quick.
+In addition, your Dream Application is used by some scholarship providers to determine whether you qualify for their awards.

 Eligibility for DREAM

 In order to be eligible for funding through the DREAM Application, you must meet the AB540 criteria:

 - You must have attended a high school (public or private) in California for three or more years.

 - You must have graduated from a California high school or attained the equivalent prior to the start of the term (i.e., passed the GED or California High School Proficiency exam).

 - Enroll in an accredited California Institution of Higher Education.